imarranz/data-science-workflow-management/book/020_fundamentals_of_data_science.md

 \hline\hline
 \textbf{SQL Command} & \textbf{Purpose}                                   & \textbf{Example}                                                    \\ \hline
 SELECT               & Retrieve data from a table                         & SELECT * FROM iris                                                  \\
-WHERE                & Filter rows based on a condition                   & SELECT * FROM iris WHERE sepal\_length > 5.0                        \\
+WHERE                & Filter rows based on a condition                   & SELECT * FROM iris WHERE slength > 5.0                              \\
-ORDER BY             & Sort the result set                                & SELECT * FROM iris ORDER BY sepal\_width DESC                       \\
+ORDER BY             & Sort the result set                                & SELECT * FROM iris ORDER BY swidth DESC                             \\
 LIMIT                & Limit the number of rows returned                  & SELECT * FROM iris LIMIT 10                                         \\
 JOIN                 & Combine rows from \mbox{multiple} tables                  & SELECT * FROM iris JOIN species ON iris.species = species.name     \\ \hline\hline
 \end{tabularx}
 \caption{Common SQL commands for data retrieval.}
 \end{table}

+\clearpage
+\vfill

 **Data Manipulation:**